Hourly Student Employees

 In addition to the above enrollment requirements, CWSP hourly student employees are subject to the eligibility requirements and limitations of the Federal College Work Study Program as determined by the Student Financial Assistance Office.
 Thus under no circumstances may departments allow anyone to work under CWSP without prior approval from the Student Financial Assistance Office.
 Access the following web page for additional information on CWSP: Federal College Work Study.

 "Career, professional" employees are not eligible for employment as hourly student employees.
 This includes those whose primary duty consists of the performance of services requiring knowledge of an advanced type in a field of science or learning, whose work requires the consistent exercise of discretion and judgment in its performance, and whose work is predominantly intellectual and varied in character.
 In addition, employees who must be licensed by a governmental entity to perform a certain function (with the exception of a valid driver's license) has the status of a career employee and thus not eligible for employment as an hourly student worker.
-An alternate employment relationship must be utilized such as a temporary or term appointment in the unclassified service (see PPM Chapter 4650 Unclassified Employee Personnel Actions) or a temporary appointment in the classified service (see PPM Chapter 4460 Classified Employee Personnel Actions.)
+An alternate employment relationship must be utilized such as a temporary or term appointment in the unclassified service (see PPM Chapter 4650 Unclassified Employee Personnel Actions) or a temporary appointment in the university support staff service (see PPM Chapter 4460 University Support Staff Employee Personnel Actions.)

 Special regulations and guidelines are in effect for employment of Non-Resident Aliens, see Non-Resident Alien Employment Guidelines for additional information.